lrfinotti/cybr201_book/06-DH_and_ElGamal.md

 :::{note}

 The ElGamal cryptosystem was not the first public-key cryptosystem.
 The [RSA Cryptosystem](https://en.wikipedia.org/wiki/RSA_cryptosystem) was introduce in 1977, one year after the introduction of the Diffie-Hellman key exchange, but, unlike ElGamal, it does not use it.
-We will introduce the RSA cryptosystem in the next chapter.
+We will introduce the RSA cryptosystem in [a later chapter](#sec-rsa).
 :::

-We will now describe the cryptosystem, but observe that, for now, we shall assume that the message to be exchanged between Bob and Alice is a *number*, but we shall soon discuss how we can apply this method can be used for text as well.
+We will now describe the cryptosystem, but observe that, for now, we will assume that the message to be exchanged between Bob and Alice is a *number*.
+We describe how to deal with text [below](#sec:converting_text).

 +++